hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 To reduce the amount of plastic pollution originating on land, an inclusive Material Recovery Facility (MRF) will be established and local material value chains will be designed.
 The goals are to:
-* conduct a value chain analysis (including aggregators, traders and recycling facilities) and map the local informal waste sector
+* conduct the value chain analysis (including aggregators, traders and recycling facilities) and map the local informal waste sector
 * facilitate partnership agreements between local government, waste management companies, recycling facilities and waste pickers (including allocation of land, permits to operate and the process of bidding to run the facility)
 * procure machinery for the MRF, oversee its operations and establish Standard Operating Guidelines
 * set up a revenue generation model for waste workers based on the supply of segregated waste